RobertoPrevato/AzureDevOps-agents/README.md

 ```
 # from Ubuntu 16.04-base:
-docker built -t devopsagentubuntu:16.04 .
+docker build -t devopsagentubuntu:16.04 .
 ```

-Then create the images with tools, that use it.
+Then create other images that depend on it.

 ## To run the images
 Create an access token in Azure DevOps, then: